vdkvdev/RCraft/README.md

-🦀 RCraft - Minecraft CLI Launcher
+# RCraft - Minecraft CLI Launcher

-RCraft is a lightweight, command-line Minecraft launcher written in Rust.
-It supports downloading and launching Minecraft versions, with interactive profile management for easy setup and gameplay.
-No GUI, just a fast, terminal-based experience intuitive menus.
+🦀 An ultra-lightweight Minecraft launcher in CLI, written in Rust, which automatically downloads the necessary files and runs the game.

 <img src="media/screenshot.png" alt="Demo RCraft"/>